scify/ICSee/README.md

 Compilation - Requirements
 -----------
-The minimum SDK version is 14 (Android 4.0).
-The targeted SDK version is 19 (Android 4.4) A device with a camera is required.
+A, Android device (or configured Android emulator) with a camera is required.
 For the auto-focus feature, the camera should support auto-focus.

-This is a Gradle-based project.
-The required Open-CV library is included in the Android project.
+The required Open-CV library is included in the Android project as a module.
-It is required to have the <a href="http://docs.opencv.org/2.4.11/platforms/android/service/doc/index.html">OpenCV Manager</a> installed on the device.
-You can find it <a href="https://play.google.com/store/apps/details?id=org.opencv.engine&hl=en">here</a>
-(The ICSee app will prompt you to the appropriate Play Store page if you haven't installed OpenCV Manager already.)

 Deployment
 ----------